rabbitmq/workloads/lqs-ha-confirm-multiack/README.md

 As a result, each queue has the `max-length` set to 100,000.
 This means that once there are 100,000 messages in a queue, old messages, the ones at the head of the queue, will start getting dropped so that new messages can be accepted without exceeding the `max-length` limit.

+When using high number of queues which persist messages to the message store, each queue will use separate set of file descriptors.
+File descriptors are released only after message store delete files.
+This can cause high file descriptor usage by RabbitMQ process.
+It's recommended to [increase file limit to run RabbitMQ up to 500K](https://rabbitmq.com/production-checklist.html#resource-limits-file-handle-limit).
+It's also recommended to use bigger file sizes in the message store.
+You can increase the message store file size by setting `msg_store_file_size_limit` in rabbitmq configuration

 Our RabbitMQ node has 8 CPU cores and therefore 8 Erlang schedulers, our workload could easily overwhelm the Erlang VMs if not limited (another reason for throttling producers and consumers).
 Given that there are 300 connection processes, 300 channel processes &amp; 300 fully mirrored queues always workings, we have at least ~1,000 always active Erlang processes requiring wall time on 8 schedulers.
 We will keep a close eye on the Erlang run queue, since a value `> 10` is an indicator of Erlang scheduler contention.